Theories of Knowledge

 These days, Platonism is mostly confined to the philosophy of mathematics.
 Some believe that mathematical theorems exist in another realm (the realm of mathematics), and that we have mental access to this realm, somehow.
 When we discover a mathematical theorem, we are discovering something that exists in this other realm.

 This has no explanatory power.
 It also ignores that we create somewhat arbitrary things, such as language, that don’t exist as physical objects, but consist of information.
 The works of Plato, including his theory of forms, belong to that category.
-Mathematics is less arbitrary than the English language and more general than Plato’s philosophy, but that doesn’t mean it is independent of us.
+Mathematics is less arbitrary than the English language, and more general than Plato’s philosophy, but it is still a human creation.

-This brings us back to the different types of knowledge: procedural, conceptual, representational and meta.
+This brings us back to the different types of knowledge: procedural, conceptual, representational and formal.
 We construct ideas.
 We induce concepts.
 We are born with innate mental faculties.
 Our mental faculties have presuppositions built into them.
-We can develop explicit theories of those presuppositions, and that is meta-knowledge.
+We can develop explicit theories of those presuppositions.
+Such theories are formal knowledge.

 Our mental processes presuppose space, time, causality, identity, logic, number and the subject | object distinction.
 Space is automatically involved in perception, thought and action.
 You can develop the concept of space secondarily, but that is not the same as the innate presuppositions about space that are built into your brain.
 Those presuppositions are implicit in the structure of your brain, and are manifest in perception, thought and action.

 We model objective reality within the framework defined by those presuppositions.
-It doesn’t follow that they constitute a deeper layer of objective reality, or exist in a transcendental realm.
 There is no way for us to know what objective reality ultimately consists of.
 All we can do is model it in the framework provided by our brains.

 There are different types of transcendentalism, which place different types of knowledge into the transcendental realm.
-This often involves a confusion between different types of knowledge, such as confusing meta-knowledge with procedural knowledge (e.g. confusing formal logic with innate logic).
+This often involves a confusion between different types of knowledge, such as confusing formal knowledge with procedural knowledge (e.g. confusing formal logic with innate logic).

 Some Christians believe that God’s mind is a transcendental realm that links subject and object.
 In this theory, mental presuppositions are derived (somehow) from God’s mind.
-We have to learn about reality from experience, but we have access to logic, mathematics and other procedural/presuppositional knowledge via our connection to God.
-Typically, they think of this transcendental knowledge as having a propositional form, like meta-knowledge, rather than being structurally implicit, as procedural knowledge is.
+We acquire knowledge of the material world from experience, but we have access to logic, mathematics and other procedural/presuppositional knowledge via our connection to God.
+Typically, they think of this transcendental knowledge as having a propositional form, like formal knowledge, rather than being structurally implicit, as procedural knowledge is.

 Consequentialism